 Mastering the Reverse-Seared Tomahawk

-The Tomahawk steak is essentially a thick-cut ribeye with at least 5 inches of rib bone left intact (often “Frenched,” meaning the meat and fat are cleaned off the bone for presentation).
-It is a massive, expensive cut that demands respect and careful technique.
+The Tomahawk steak is essentially a thick-cut ribeye with at least 5 inches of rib bone left on.
+Often it’s “Frenched.”
+That just means the meat and fat are cleaned off the bone for the look.
+It is a massive, expensive cut.
+It demands respect and careful technique.
 You cannot simply throw this on a hot grill and hope for the best.

 The Challenge of the Bone